 Greece has adopted the European framework, incorporating Directive 2013/36/EU with the Greek Law 4261/2014.

 EBA has established additional regulations and guidelines concerning specific supervisory reports.
-For the submission of Funding Plans, the applicable guidelines EBA/GL/2014/04 were adopted by the BoG with Executive Committee’s Act 114/3.2.2017.
+For the submission of Funding Plans, the applicable guidelines EBA/GL/2019/05 were adopted by the BoG with Executive Committee’s Act 181/4/28.01.2021 (available only in Greek).
 Reporting regarding Supervisory Benchmarking Exercises, in accordance with Article 78(2) of Directive 2013/36/EU of the European Parliament, is established via Commission Implementing Regulation (EU) 2016/2070.
 EBA publishes new requirements for reporting on Supervisory Benchmarking Exercises every year, introducing the necessary amendments.

 The submission of institutions' supervisory data follows the sequential approach, according to which, the supervisory data are first submitted by institutions to the national competent authority (BoG, Banking Supervision Department).
-BoG then forwards the data to ECB after having checked their quality, in accordance with its obligations as set out in ECB Decision ECB/2014/29 and the amendment ECB/2017/23.
-For the Significant Credit Institutions (SIs), data in the highest level of consolidation are then forwarded by the ECB to the EBA.
+BoG then forwards the data to ECB, in accordance with its obligations as set out in ECB Decisions ECB/2023/18 and ECB/2023/19.
+Specifically, for the Significant Credit Institutions (SIs), data are auto forwarded to ECB upon reception.
+Supervisory data for both Significant Institutions (SIs) and Less Significant Institutions (LSIs) are forwarded by the ECB to the EBA.